 Flukes on the skin and gill of mollies caused by a protozoan infection called Gyrodactylus Sp.
-This microscopic animal will eat the scales of the Molly fish until it bleeds.
+This microscopic creature will eat the scales of the Molly fish until it bleeds.
 A small wound in skin tissue leads fungi to grow there.
 To treat this, you can use formaldehyde or betel leaf.

 Saprolegnia is a disease caused by a fungus.
 Typically, the fungus can be present on the Molly fish’s body when the fish is injured.
 Fish infected with fungus will rub against the surrounding objects.

 The malachite green is quite effective in treating fungus in molly fish.
 Additionally, betel leaf can remain an alternative treatment for this disease.

 Worms can be a fatal disease in molly fish.
 This worm will attack the meat of your fish.
 Your beloved Molly fish will suddenly look thin and bleeding.
 To treat it, you can soak the molly fish in a 20% NaCl solution for 15 minutes.

 Molly fish disease is caused by fleas that enter the fish’s body to suck its blood.
 Then, the lice lay eggs in the fish’s body.
 Add table salt as much as 10 – 50 grams per liter would help a lot to kill these parasites in your aquarium tank.